 That’s right, with your partner or alone–achieving orgasm will release oxytocin, which will relax your brain and promote sleep.
 You’re welcome.

 Avoid Processed Food

-Oh yes, another reason to eat clean–processed food contains chemicals that may stimulate your nervous system.
+Processed food contains chemicals that may stimulate your nervous system.
 MSG is found in some Asian foods, but I also just saw it listed on a bag of Doritos a few weeks ago.
 It’s also an ingredient at most fast food restaurants including McDonald’s, Burger King, and Chick Fil A. Eating foods with MSG will make it difficult to fall asleep, so avoid it at all costs.

 Not sure if you’re getting enough sleep?
 I track my sleep patterns and daily calories burned with my BodyMedia armband.

 YAWN.
 I’m sleepy after writing this.
 Maybe another suggestion would be to write an article about sleep??